MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/About/about_desiredstateconfiguration.md

     # "WebDirectory" is the name you want to use to refer to this instance
     File WebDirectory
     {
-        Ensure = "Present"  # You can also set Ensure to "Absent“ Type = "Directory“ # Default is “File”
+        Ensure = "Present"  # You can also set Ensure to "Absent" Type = "Directory" # Default is "File"
         Recurse = $true
         SourcePath = $WebsiteFilePath
         DestinationPath = "C:\inetpub\wwwroot"